Skip to content

 • IDA Pro / Ghidra

-Yara include Meta, Strings, Condition
+YARA rules include Meta, Strings, and Condition sections

 • Meta: The meta section contains metadata about the rule.
 It's not used for matching but provides useful information.